maxadamo/galera-wizard/README.md

 you'll remove the 'erb' extension and fill the variables manually.

-PROLOGUE:
+Prologue:
 =========

-In the configuration files I use puppet variables, that you may re-use or just disregard
+In the configuration files I use puppet variables, that you may re-use or just disregard and fill in your values

-BUGS & WORKAROUND:
+Bugs & Workaround:
 ==================

 - Percona XtraBackup has a couple of bugs.
 The bug affecting this script is the